-Two possibilities of a bump on the roof of the mouth
+Two possibilities of a Bump on roof of Mouth

 There are two possibilities of a bump on the roof of your mouth.
 The first is that the bump that you have on your hard palate (roof of the mouth) is not painful at all.
 In this case, you just need to go and consult a doctor and get yourself treated according to the instructions of the doctor.
 Some medicines including mouth gel and simple and easy cure succeed you in getting rid of such bumps or mouth sores.